 *This is a guide to get your nurse staffing agency started.
-Please do not contact PRN Funding until your healthcare agency has factorable invoices.
+Please DO NOT contact PRN Funding until your healthcare agency has factorable invoices.

 With the baby boomers getting older and life expectancy in America increasing, the demand for nurses in the healthcare system and facilities like hospitals and nursing homes is rapidly growing.
 A nursing staffing agency is extremely helpful and necessary for these medical facilities to find and hire the quality nurses they need, as fast as they need them.
 Privately owned nurse staffing companies connect nurses to their potential jobs and/or health care facilities to their employees.